openziti/ziti/doc/002-local-dev.md

 ## Crossbuilds

 When you push to your repo fork then GitHub Actions will automatically crossbuild for several OSs and CPU architectures.
 You'll then be able to download the built artifacts from the GitHub UI.
 The easiest way to crossbuild the Linux exectuables locally is to build and run the crossbuild container.
 Please refer to [the crossbuild container README](../Dockerfile.linux-build.README) for those steps.
-For hints on crossbuilding on MacOS and Windows see [the main GitHub Actions workflow](../.github/workflows/main.yml) which defines the steps that are run when you push to GitHub.
+For hints on crossbuilding for MacOS and Windows see [the main GitHub Actions workflow](../.github/workflows/main.yml) which defines the steps that are run when you push to GitHub.

 ## Run a Local Ziti Stack

 Let's get a local Ziti stack up and running now that you have built and installed all the Ziti apps in this repo.

-### Initialize the Environment
+### Initialize the Shell Environment

 You'll need to export two environment variables that are employed by the included controller and router configuration YAML files.
 These are needed in each shell where you'll run a controller or router process.
 You could manage them all as background processes in a single shell, but it's easier to use separate shells for each if only to have a dedicated view for the log messages of each process.